 Hello, Aleksandr, and thank you for taking the time to speak to us today!
 Please give us a brief introduction to who you are and your role at Wallester.

 Hello, everybody!
 My name is Aleksandr Logvinenko, and I hold the position of the Head of Engineering at Wallester.
 I have been at the company since its inception.
 Well, almost; Wallester is six years old, and I’ve been here for five years.
-Nevertheless, I have first-hand experience witnessing the organization’s growth from the early stages of product development to becoming one of the leading VISA enablers in Europe.
+Nevertheless, I have first-hand experience witnessing the organisation’s growth from the early stages of product development to becoming one of the leading VISA enablers in Europe.

-As the Head of Engineering, my primary responsibility is to be in charge of developing and maintaining Wallester's system and its architecture.
-In simpler terms, I have to ensure that all the company's IT processes are working like a swiss clock.
+As the Head of Engineering, my primary responsibility is to be in charge of developing and maintaining Wallester’s system and its architecture.
+In simpler terms, I have to ensure that all the company’s IT processes are working like a Swiss clock.

 What about your IT background?
 Specifically, how did you get started, and how did it lead you to Wallester?

 As the years went on, my passion for IT grew stronger.
-In 2018, when I was doing my bachelor’s degree in Cyber Security Engineering, I was approached by my brother, Dmitri Logvinenko, who invited me to try putting my skills and passion to use, as well as learn more about IT and grow as a professional.
+In 2018, when I was doing my bachelor’s degree in Cyber Security Engineering, I was approached by my brother, Dmitri Logvinenko, who invited me to try putting my skills and passion for using, as well as learn more about IT and grow as a professional.
 What he referred to at the time was the construction of the project that would later be known as Wallester.

-That's fascinating.
+That’s fascinating.
 So you were part of the company before it was even known as Wallester.
-Could you tell us a bit more about your journey with #TeamWallester, then?
+Could you tell us more about your journey with #TeamWallester, then?
 What was your starting position and your responsibilities at the time?

 Yes, when I joined Wallester, the company only existed for about a year and was still in the early stages of its development, with around ten people employed.